-There are 6 levels of logging in log4j.
+There are several levels of logging in slf4j.
 It's important to pick the right one.
 In order of higher to lower severity:

-- ^{1.} FATAL level designates very severe error events that will presumably lead the application to abort - ^{2.} ERROR level designates error events that might still allow the application to continue running. - ^{3.} WARN level designates potentially harmful situations. - ^{4.} INFO level designates informational messages that highlight the progress of the application at coarse-grained level. - ^{5.} EBUG Level designates fine-grained informational events that are most useful to debug an application. - ^{6.} TRACE Level designates finer-grained informational events than the DEBUG.
+- 1. ERROR level designates error events that might still allow the application to continue running. - 2.
+WARN level designates potentially harmful situations. - 3.
+INFO level designates informational messages that highlight the progress of the application at coarse-grained level. - 4.
+DEBUG Level designates fine-grained informational events that are most useful to debug an application. - 5.
+TRACE Level designates finer-grained informational events than the DEBUG.